Gorillas on the Line

 - Gather your team and collect as many phones for recycling as possible from February 1-April 30.

-- Ship your phones to ECO-CELL by October 1, using a free shipping label we will send to you.
+- Ship your phones to ECO-CELL by May 15, using a free shipping label.
 ECO–CELL will process the phones and tabulate the totals.
-National results and the regional contest winners will be announced on World Gorilla Day on September 24, 2021.
+National results will be announced on World Gorilla Day on September 24, 2022.